Open the door to a lifetime of reading.

 What is Little Red Reading House?

-It’s a real house, full of books, in the charming neighbourhood of Inglewood in Calgary, Alberta.
-Between visits, you can access online resources and workshops.
+It’s a real house full of books, in the charming neighbourhood of Inglewood in Calgary, Alberta, that families can visit to explore the magic of reading.

 As a teacher of early education, I was amazed at the care and thought that went into the design of Little Red Reading House.
 This is one of those "secret gems" in Calgary, I want everyone to know about it but also want it to be all mine too!
 What a wonderful place to celebrate reading, in such a loving environment that children feel instantly comfortable in!
 Can't wait to go back!